laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 rejected request.
 HTTP requests will be redirected to HTTPS.
 Content is cached for as long as possible - the only time we want the cache to be invalidated is when a new deployment occurs (you'll see later that the CI/CD pipeline invalidates the distribution when deploying changes).

+Note the differences between the `www` distribution and the `root` distribution.
+The `www` will be serving our content whereas the `root` serves as a redirect to the `www`.

+A major "gotcha" was figuring out how to handle requests to a private bucket for files and directories that _weren't_ the `index.html` (i.e., the blog root).
+I ended up having to utilize a [Cloudfront Function to rewrite requests for url paths](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/example-function-add-index.html), appending an `index.html` to the end of them.

+So, `www.technoblather.ca/some-blog-post` becomes `www.technoblather.ca/some-blog-post/index.html` behind the scenes, matching Gatsby's output build structure (and what's hosted in S3 as a result).

 Via Google's Lighthouse tool, this configuration was evaluated with a 100/100 for performance.